Cameronjohnson30/Pizza-Order/README.md

 Describe: piePrice()

+Test: "It should return the price of the pizza based on the amount of toppings"
+code: let newPizza = new customPizza("family", ["anchovies", "pineapple", "olives"]);
+Expected Output: newPizza { size: "family", toppings: ["anchovies", "pineapple", "olives"], price: 3}

 Test: "It should return the price of the pizza based on the size and amount of toppings"
 code: let newPizza = new customPizza("family", ["anchovies", "pineapple", "olives"]);
-Expected Output: newPizza { size: "family", toppings: ["anchovies", "pineapple", "olives"], price: 3 }
+Expected Output: newPizza { size: "family", toppings: ["anchovies", "pineapple", "olives"], price: 31}